 Our team at Let’s Russia has created a Peer-to-Peer Currency Exchange board for its members to use.
 You just need to sign up for a free account at Members.LetsRussia.com.
 You can browse offers, message the person making the request or post your own offer.
 This is just one option to find a person to exchange currency with.
 Other options include joining P2P exchange groups on social media.
 In any case, you need to be careful when engaging in trades.
 Trade with someone you can trust or others in the group can vouch for.
 Use instant transfer methods and send small amounts or break up large amounts into smaller amounts.

-For solutions for businesses in Russia sending money abroad or outside of Russia sending money to Russian partners, we offer business solutions as well.
+For solutions for businesses in Russia sending money abroad or cross-border transfer funds from outside companies to Russian partners, we offer business solutions as well.
 If you’re a Russian freelancer or business and need a payment processing solution for clients outside of Russia or you could use a US-based virtual bank card, reach out to us at LetsRussia.com/contact.

 Sending Money to Russia Using Cryptocurrency